Opens Up the Future of Family and Community

 Source: Compiled by the author

-(Originally published in the May 2024 issue of EN-ICHI FORUM, with revisions and additions)
+(Revised and expanded version of the article published in the May 2024 issue of EN-ICHI FORUM)

 • マリアン・コーリィ、ジェラルド・コーリィ(1998)Becoming a Helper,(3rd Ed.)下山晴彦監訳(2004)心理援助の専門職として働くために―臨床心理士・カウンセラー・PSWの実践テキスト.金剛出版.